rippedpiracy/docs/Mobile/Android.md

 ## File Managers
 [**MiXplorer**](https://mixplorer.com/) - Fully-featured Android file manager that supports multiple cloud storages and server protocols.

+[**Material Files**](https://github.com/zhanghai/MaterialFiles) - Great Android file manager with the Material You color scheme and also can be used as a ftp server or an smb/sftp client

 [**RCX**](https://x0b.github.io/docs/) - Android port of [Rclone](https://rclone.org/) that can connect to supported cloud providers.

 ## Video/Music